 Surety bonds are often industry or project-specific.
 A national insurance provider such as Nationwide offers most types of surety bonds as well as traditional insurance policies.

-Surety Bonds & How They Work
+How Surety Bonds Work

-If this failure occurs, the project owner can file a claim against the surety bond.
-A surety bond company will pay for the financial damages on behalf of the general contractor.
-After damages are paid, the general contractor is required to repay the surety bond company.
+For example, say a general contractor works on a commercial construction project.
+The project owner may ask her to purchase a contract surety bond.
+If the contractor fails to meet any contractual obligations, the project owner can file a claim, and the bond company pays the financial damages on behalf of the general contractor.
+After damages are paid, the general contractor usually has to repay the surety bond company.

 “Indemnity is an agreed compensation for loss.
 As part of the surety bond, a principal and surety will enter into an indemnity agreement that outlines the terms of repayment should a claim be filed.
 Some agreements require collateral while others don’t.”

 —Dr. Tenpao Lee, Professor of Economics, Niagara University

 Most national insurance providers have bond departments that specialize in surety bonds and help business owners get the right bond for their licensing or contractual obligations.
 You should look for a provider that understands your industry and can offer the right bond for the best price.

 Artisan contractors, agricultural including cannabis, and landscaping businesses

 Financial planners and insurance providers requiring bonds for licensing purposes